5 Advantages of curing and smoking your own meat

 It allows you to use the entire animal for food

 It is out of respect for the animals and for food that we attempt, as homesteaders, to use every part of the animal.
-The River Cottage Curing and Smoking Handbook shows you how to use the tongue, the whole head, the heart, and the belly.
+The River Cottage Curing and Smoking Handbook show you how to use the tongue, the whole head, the heart, and the belly.
 These portions of a carcass are often discarded.
 In fact, if you send your animals to the abattoir, a requirement here if you want to sell the meat, you won’t even see these portions in the finished cut and wrapped packages.
 They are tossed from the kill floor.
 Get a copy of Lamb’s book, and you will no longer be participating in this waste.

 Curing and smoking at home is done with healthier ingredients

 You won’t find saltpetre (potassium nitrate) or sodium nitrate in the ingredient list of any of the recipes in this book.
 That’s a huge change.
 A few years ago, when I wanted to try making sausages, every recipe contained saltpetre.
 It is used to prevent the meat from darkening during the curing process.
 But it is a known carcinogen.
-Instead this book uses no-additive salt in the recipes, making them a healthier alternative to store bought meats, which continue to use sodium nitrate.
+Instead, this book uses no-additive salt in the recipes, making them a healthier alternative to store-bought meats, which continue to use sodium nitrate.

 It follows traditional techniques and recipes

 When you are making traditional food you want authentic ingredients.
 Now instead of shopping at the big box store and being told, “We don’t have what you want.
 Change what you want.”
 You will be able to create what you want for your traditional recipe from scratch, at home.
 Perfect self-sufficiency.

 Making traditional meats from your own animals is a skill you can pass on to your children